macder/wfv/docs/index.md

 WFV is an elegant way to work with custom forms in WordPress.

-A simple, fluid, and concise API to manage user input, validation, feedback, and safe output.
+A simple fluid and concise API to manage user input, validation, feedback, and safe output.

 [Let's begin](/start/)